sohailjaffer/UofG_ENG5220_Team/README.md

 2.Safety: The inclusion of IR sensors enhances safety by detecting obstacles and avoiding collisions during operation.

 3.Convenience: Remote control via software provides convenience, allowing users to maneuver the car from a distance without direct physical interaction.

+or some people are just bad at reversing